Omnivorous Diet

 An omnivorous diet includes both plant and animal foods.
-It's the most common diet among humans, and many other animals are omnivores as well, including some bears, birds, rodents and small mammals.
-The range of potential omnivorous diets means that they can heavily feature meat or include only occasional servings of meat, but a balanced omnivorous diet provides all necessary nutrients and can help keep people as healthy as possible.
+It's the most common diet among humans, and many other animals are omnivores as well, including many bears, birds, rodents and other small mammals.
+There are a wide range of omnivorous diets, so generalizations are difficult to make.
+However, a balanced omnivorous diet provides all necessary nutrients and contributes to health.

 Benefits